Cruising With Kids: A Survival Guide

 - Be aware of the noise.
 Kids don’t always mean to be loud but they can’t always help it.
 And the cabin walls aren’t entirely sound proof.
 While you may be in the zone with kids romping around your cabin going crazy, your neighbours may be trying to enjoy a well-deserved once-only child-free break!

 If you’re travelling with children, have a chat to one of the Ultimate Cruising consultants.
 They can give you expert advice on which ships cater best for families and which ones will best suit the cruising experience you are looking for.
+Paul Gauguin Cruises in Tahiti, for example, is fantastic for families.
+There are plenty of water sports available, snorkelling opportunities, visits to private islands and the ship offers special kids programmes (selected sailings) with naturalist-led excursions, activities and more – at no additional cost!
 Click here to request a call.